Economy of Saudi Arabia: Doing business

 Saudi Arabia is among the countries with the most notable improvement in doing business, according to the World Bank Group's "Doing Business" 2020 report.
 The country jumped 30 places to rank 62nd in ease of doing business, compared to the previous year.
 Previously, the kingdom had been declining in the overall rankings, from 22nd in 2013 to 92nd in 2018.

 According to the World Bank in 2019, Saudi Arabia had conducted reforms in eight areas of business: (1) starting a business, (2) getting construction permits, (3) getting electricity, (4) getting credit, (5) protecting minority investors, (6) trading across borders, (7) enforcing contracts, and (8) resolving insolvency.

 Saudi Arabian companies dominate 2009's "MEED 100", with companies listed on the Tadawul accounting for 29 out of the region's 100 biggest publicly quoted companies ranked by market capitalization.
 Just three of the 20 companies that have dropped out of the top 100 over the past year are listed on the Saudi stock exchange.

 Foreigners are allowed to wholly own limited liability companies in the majority of industries.
 Non-Saudi nationals are required to obtain a foreign capital investment license from the Saudi Arabian General Investment Authority.

 With a total of 291 foreign investor licenses issued in the second quarter of 2019, the kingdom has witnessed an increase in international investment, reflecting the economic reforms under the Saudi Vision 2030.
 Obtaining a foreign investor license became more straightforward as it requires only two documents, and it is processed in three hours.

-Controversies

-Sharmarke Gaani, a Somali businessman, travelled to Saudi Arabia on 25 January 2021 to spread his home-health business in the country, which he had visited twice since 2017.
-On his arrival, the New Albany businessman faced 3-day detention for no discernible reason.
-According to his statements, the detention facility was cramped, cold, and didn't offer masks despite housing 8 other inmates during the COVID-19 pandemic.
-Gaani claimed that he suffered "mentally, physically and emotionally" and just wanted "justice".
-His call to the United States consulate in the country went unanswered.
-On the third day of his detention, Gaani was informed that he could leave, without receiving any explanation or apology for the incident.